 The best thing about this almond biscotti recipe is that it’s healthy!
 So you can enjoy your cookie and cup of joe without even feeling like you’re eating a cookie.
 They’re gluten free, dairy free, refined sugar free, vegan and filled with fiber.

-This healthy, paleo biscotti fits into so many diets, which is why I love them!
+I love this healthy, paleo biscotti because fits into so many diets!
 If you suffer from allergies or choose to eat a specific way, you don’t have to miss out on yummy cookies.
 Which is why I’ve made these healthy!

 Is Almond Biscotti Healthy?